-He also believed that The 1,000 year Kingdom began in 1977.
-At the same time, others who reject it, and remain further in religious denominations will have to go through the great tribulation.
+He also believed that The 1,000-year Kingdom began in 1977.
+At the same time, others who reject it and remain further in religious denominations will have to go through great tribulation.

 - John Wesley – angel of the Church of Philadelphia

 John Wesley was an Anglican pastor and Christian theologian who was an early leader of the Methodist movement.
 At this time, he is a Trinitarian.